AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Area-SplineArea_Charts.md

   </tooltip_settings>
 05
 </area_series>-->
-Here is a sample spline stacked area chart:
+Here is a sample of a spline stacked area chart:

 {sample}BCT_Percent-Stacked\_Area-SplineArea\_Charts\_02{sample}
 <!--